509 Erickson Hall

 College of Education

 I am a doctoral candidate in the Educational Psychology and Educational Technology program at Michigan State University.
-I employ culturally responsive lenses to understand the gendered and racialized experiences of women and students of color in STEM disciplines, particularly computer science education.
-In my dissertation, I examine the intentions of undergraduate computer science faculty to adapt culturally responsive computing approach in teaching computer science (CS) courses.
-My past work used a sequential mixed method research design to explore the belongingness, confidence, interest and persistence of women in computer science degrees at the undergraduate level.
-Presently, I am working on an NSF (STEM+C) project with Dr. Ron Eglash to develop a culturally responsive computer science curriculum using the culturally situated design tools (csdt.org) that have been used by high schoolers to stress the interconnectedness of African and Indigenous culture to computing and mathematical concepts.
-I also continue to remain active on a project with Dr. Michael Lachney that uses culturally responsive lenses to understand how developers and designers of educational technologies view issues of equity, diversity, and inclusivity and if these perspectives are included in the design and development of educational programming software.
-In the past, I have worked on an NSF-funded research project focusing on the use of case studies to introduce design thinking to first-generation and minoritized students in engineering to help them smoothly transition into their capstone courses and finally into their careers.
-In addition to this, I facilitated research and online presence of MSU-Wipro Urban STEM & Leadership Teaching Fellowship Program, a project that worked with Chicago Public School district teachers to help them learn how to manipulate and use technology to foster learning and teaching.
+I employ culturally responsive lenses to understand the gendered and racialized experiences of students of color and women in STEM disciplines, particularly computer science education.
+In my dissertation, I examine the intentions of undergraduate computer science faculty to utilize culturally responsive computing approach in teaching computer science (CS) courses.
+My practicum work used a sequential mixed method research design to explore the belongingness, confidence, interest and persistence of women in computer science degrees at the undergraduate level.
+At present, I am working on an NSF (STEM+C) project with Dr. Ron Eglash to develop a culturally responsive computer science curriculum using the culturally situated design tools (csdt.org) that have been used by high schoolers to stress the interconnectedness of African and Indigenous culture to computing and mathematical concepts.
+I also continue to remain active on a project with Dr. Michael Lachney that uses culturally responsive lenses to understand how developers and designers of educational technologies view issues of equity, diversity, and inclusivity in the design and development of educational programming software.
+In the past, I have also worked on an NSF-funded research project with Dr. Aman Yadav focusing on the use of case studies to introduce design thinking to first-generation and minoritized students in engineering to help them smoothly transition into their capstone courses and finally into their careers.
+In addition to this, I facilitated research and online presence of MSU-Wipro Urban STEM & Leadership Teaching Fellowship Program, a project with Dr. Punya Mishra that worked with Chicago Public School district teachers to help them learn how to manipulate and use technology to foster learning and teaching.

 Michigan State University